 Yiyun Li's Haunting and Courageous 'The Deaths and Lives of Two Sons'

 Twenty-plus years ago, I lost my younger brother and closest friend.
 He was just thirty.
-His illness and death detonated me leaving a blast radius so wide and long-lived that even now there are days I feel like I'm still burning.
+His illness and death detonated me leaving a blast radius so vast and enduring that even now there are days I feel like I'm still burning.

 When a child dies, you bury the child in your heart.